Liodeus/liodeus.github.io/_posts/2021-01-07-CISSP_domain_6.md

 ## Network Time Protocol (NTP)

- is a networking protocol for clock synchronization between computer systems, it uses UDP on port 123.
+Is a networking protocol for clock synchronization between computer systems, it uses UDP on port 123.

 ![](/assets/imgs/CISSP/CH06/two.PNG)